dbillionlabs/slacktail/Readme.md

 # slacktail
-Easy PHP script to have your logs posted to Slack.
+Simple PHP script to have your logs tailed to Slack.
 Initial release.
 PRs and suggestions welcomed.

 # install